nexto123/quiz-app-memoro/README.md

 The user won't be added to the scoreboard until they add a nickname.
 After a user answers all questions they make their way unto the scoreboard.

-1. Welcome page > which is the index page.
+1. Welcome page > This is the index page.
-2. Game page > questioning page.
+2. Game page > questioning page or main game page.
-3. winner page > username is required to move on.
+3. winner page > username of players is requested to move on.
 4. Score board > winners are added permanently.

 ##### Technologies: